Due before the start of lecture on March 31, 2026.

 your revised methods.

-Rewrite the length() method.
+Rewrite the indexOf() method.
 Remove the existing recursive

 implementation of the method, and replace it with one that uses